tesla-ce/docker-compose-test-version/README.md

 # TeSLA CE docker-compose test version

+This repository provides a fast deploy of TeSLA CE system for evaluation and testing purposes.
+Do not intent to use it in production environment.
+Vault is started in dev mode and data will be lost when container is destroyed.

 ## Instructions

 1. Execute preinstall script (preinstall.sh) and get moodle information and FR provider information.